No. 43; Updated April 2015

 - Allow for negotiation and flexibility, which can help build your child's social skills.

-- Let your child experience the consequences of his behavior.
+- Let your child experience the natural consequences of his behavior.

-- Whenever possible, consequences should be delivered immediately, should relate to the rule broken, and be short enough in duration that you can move on again to emphasize the positives.
+- Whenever possible, consequences should be delivered immediately, should relate to the rule broken, and be short enough in duration that you can move on again to reinforce the positives.